ajeetraina/dhi-sample-demos/backstage/guides.md

 > **Tip**
 >
-> The `-sfw-dev` variant is larger (1.9 GB vs 1.72 GB) because Socket Firewall adds monitoring tooling.
+> The `-sfw-dev` variant is larger (1.9 GB versus 1.72 GB) because Socket Firewall adds monitoring tooling.
 The security benefit during `yarn install` outweighs the size increase.

 ## Step 4: Remove the shell and the package manager with DHI Enterprise customizations